LMP1208H: Molecular clinical microbiology and infectious diseases

 Course description

-The major course objectives are:
+The major course objectives are to:

-• To provide knowledge of both practical and theoretical aspects of the specialist area of medical microbiology and the necessary skills to undertake individual and collaborative research in this field.
+• provide knowledge of both practical and theoretical aspects of the specialist area of medical microbiology and the necessary skills to undertake individual and collaborative research in this field.

-• To be introduced to recently developed and constantly improving techniques such as next generation sequencing and emerging applications such as phylodynamics and machine learning, and how they can impact our understanding and control of important infectious diseases.
+• be introduced to recently developed and constantly improving techniques such as next generation sequencing and emerging applications such as phylodynamics and machine learning, and how they can impact our understanding and control of important infectious diseases.

 Course coordinators